LeiWangR/leiwangr.github.io/_projects/projects.md

 The Industry AIR Award includes a cash award (up to $5,000) plus a research internship (6-12 months full-time).
 The awards are provided by Active Intelligence Corporation LLC.

-Industry AIR awards are granted based on merit and are not subject to quotas.
+Industry AIR Awards are granted based on merit and are not subject to quotas.
 In general, 4 candidates can be awarded out of a pool of 20 candidates (~20% acceptance rate, based on the 2023-2024 results).

 - <font color="green"> 2023-2024 awarded ANU international students are: Mr. Arjun Raj, Mr. Liyun Zhu, Mr. Liwen Luo, and Mr. Qixiang Chen. </font>